hcrest/bno070-nucleo-demo/README.md

   This creates a new folder named bno070-nucleo-demo-master.
 Within it is ANOTHER folder also named bno070-nucleo-demo-master.

-  * Rename this inner folder as bno070-nucleo-demo
+  * Rename this inner folder as bno070-nucleo-demo.

-  * move it to the location where you want the project to reside.
+  * Move it to the location where you want the project to reside.
 For brevity, I'll assume this is c:\bno070-nucleo-demo\

   * Select the downloaded bno070-driver-master.zip, right click and